Andrew Rochford: Personal life

-Rochford was born in Sydney, New South Wales, and grew up on the Northern Beaches.
+Rochford was born in Sydney, and grew up on the Northern Beaches.
 He attended secondary school at St Augustine's College before going to university and completing an undergraduate degree in medical science at the University of Sydney followed by a graduate degree in medicine, which he finalised in 2004, passing with honours.

 Rochford lives an active lifestyle and enjoys playing many different sports such as swimming, skiing, basketball and golf in his spare time.

 Rochford is the brother of Australian Radio and Television personality James Rochford.

 Media career

 Television

 In 2004, Rochford and Jamie Nicholson, his girlfriend at that time, entered a competition to be a part of the Australian television show The Block.
 They were accepted as a reserve in the event of a departure by any other couple.
 Two other contestants were forced to depart after one of the couple was found to have spent six months in jail during 2002 after conviction for a drug-related offence.
-Rochford and his partner then went on to win the show, which included as prize money A$100,000 plus any extra money that could be won after the auction of the property they had renovated.
+Rochford and his partner then went on to win the show, which included a prize money of $100,000 plus any extra money that could be won after the auction of the property they had renovated.
 Following that auction, the apartment they renovated sold for $868,000 which meant that the couple pocketed the extra $78,000 above the reserve price.

-Rochford's profile was so increased by his time on The Block that shortly after his win he was offered a position with the What's Good For You team and joined the television program in 2006.
+Rochford's profile was so increased by his time on The Block that shortly after his win, he was offered a position with the What's Good For You team and joined the television program in 2006.
 The program was hosted by Sigrid Thornton.
 Specifically, Rochford's task was in part to report on certain medical myths and to be a medical "guinea-pig", testing out the fact or fallacy of the underpinning suggestion of the myth.
 For example, he was stung by a jellyfish to see what method best relieved the pain; ate 15 kilograms (33 lb) of carrots to see if that consumption would improve his eyesight.
 In addition to his role as a "guinea pig", he also has undertaken more serious roles.
 For example, he reported on the concentration of pathogens in various meats and related those facts to a better understanding of how to cook those meats.

 Rochford has also been on game shows such as Who Wants to Be a Millionaire?, Temptation as a guest playing for charity.

 He has hosted a number Nine Network shows including Amazing Medical Stories, What's Good For You and Random Acts of Kindness.